AGProjects/python-sipsimple/sipsimple/payloads/README.txt

 part of the published information.

+addressbook.py

+High-level implementation of an addressbook stored in XCAP documents.
+The contacts, groups and their attributes are stored in resource lists and OMA extensions described in OMA-TS-Presence_SIMPLE_XDM are used for describing policy and RLS services by references to resource lists.
+Multiple client instances can synchronize this addressbook using XCAP-diff event package.

 watcherinfo.py (RFC3857 and RFC3858)

 Parses NOTIFY body for presence.winfo event.
 Used for keeping track of watchers that subscribed to our presentity.
-Based on this information the authorization rules can be managed using presrules.py.
+Based on this information the the user can manage its presence policy.
 To retrieve this information the SIP client must subscribe to its own address for event presence.winfo.

 resourcelists.py (RFC4826)

 Parses and generates XML documents for constructing resource lists documents.
 Used for server side storage of presence related buddy lists using XCAP protocol.
 The SIP clients maintain the resource-lists on the XCAP server which provides persisten storage and aggregation point for multiple devices.

 rlsservices.py (RFC4826)

 Parses and generates XML documents for constructing rls-services documents.
 Used for delegating presence related works to the server.
 The client build rls-services lists with buddies and instructs the server to subscribe to the sip uris indicated in the lists.
 This way the client can save bandwidth as the server performs the signalling for subscription and collection of notifications and provides consolidated answer to the sip user agent.

+rlmi.py, rlsnotify.py (RFC4482)

+Document handling for NOTIFY body for Resource Lists Contact Information Extension to PIDF.

+policy.py (RFC4745)

+Generic data types to be used in policy applications.

 presrules.py (RFC5025)